The Future of AI-Driven Software Engineering: Abstract

 \section{Abstract}

-A paradigm shift is underway in Software Engineering, with AI systems such as LLMs gaining increasing importance for improving software development productivity.
+A paradigm shift is underway in Software Engineering, with AI systems such as LLMs playing an increasingly important role in boosting software development productivity.
 This trend is anticipated to persist.
-In the next five years, we will likely see an increasing symbiotic partnership between human developers and AI.
+In the next years, we expect a growing symbiotic partnership between human software developers and AI.
 The Software Engineering research community cannot afford to overlook this trend; we must address the key research challenges posed by the integration of AI into the software development process.
 In this paper, we present our vision of the future of software development in an AI-driven world and explore the key challenges that our research community should address to realize this vision.